VITA

 Books and Book Chapters

-Jo B. Paoletti and Carol Kregloh, "The Children's Department," in Claudia Brush Kidwell and Valerie Steele, ed., Men and Women: Dressing the Part, (Smithsonian Institution Press, 1989).
+"The Children's Department," in Claudia Brush Kidwell and Valerie Steele, ed., Men and Women: Dressing the Part, (Smithsonian Institution Press, 1989). (primary author, with Carol Kregloh)

-Jo B. Paoletti and Claudia Brush Kidwell, "Conclusion," in Claudia Brush Kidwell and Valerie Steel, ed., Men and Women: Dressing the Part, (Smithsonian Institution Press, 1989).
+"Conclusion," in Claudia Brush Kidwell and Valerie Steel, ed., Men and Women: Dressing the Part, (Smithsonian Institution Press, 1989). (primary author, with Claudia Brush Kidwell)

 "Wanted: An Interdisciplinary Approach to Comfort," in Susan Kaiser and Mary Lynn Damhorst, ed., Exploring Knowledge Constructions (Association of College Professors of Textiles and Clothing, 1993).